Topological insulators and geometry of vector bundles: Connection on a vector bundle

 \subsubsection{Complex plane notation}

-One can further simplify the expression for $\nabla_\varphi\vec v$ by considering a fiber $T_pS^2$ with an orthonormal basis as a complex vector space.
+One can further simplify the expression \eqref{Eq:CDreal} for the covariant derivative on $T\Surf$ by considering its fibers as complex vector spaces.

 Let $\vec v$ be an element of a two-dimensional real vector space $V$.
+We know how to multiply $\vec v$ by a real number $\lambda\in \R$, obtaining a new vector $\lambda \vec v \in V$.
 Once a basis is chosen, $\vec v$ can be represented as a column of components $(v_1, v_2)^T$ with $ v_i\in \R$.
-Now consider a complex one-dimensional space, or a \defn{complex line} $W$.
-A choice of basis vector $\vec 1$ allows one to identify any vector $\vec w$ with a complex number: $\vec w = w \vec 1$, where $w\in\C$.
+Now consider a complex one-dimensional vector space, or a \defn{complex line} $W$.
+The vectors in $W$ can be multiplied by complex scalars.
+A choice of the basis vector $\vec 1$ allows one to identify any vector $\vec w\in W$ with a complex number: $\vec w = w \vec 1$, where $w\in\C$.
 We wish to describe the real plane as a complex line.
-While their (real) dimensions coincide, the latter carries extra structure: multiplication by $i$.
-In real terms, this is given by a linear operator $I$ that squares to minus identity and can be described as a $\frac{\pi}{2}$ rotation.
-We only need to specify the sense of rotation, which is fixed by an orientation of the real plane (a definition of the term ``clockwise'').
-One says that the choice of $I$ endows $V$ with a \defn{complex structure}.
+While their (real) dimensions coincide, the latter carries extra structure: multiplication by the imaginary unit $i$.
+In real terms, this is given by a linear operator $I$ that squares to the minus identity and can be described as a $\frac{\pi}{2}$ rotation.
+We only need to specify the sense of rotation, which is fixed by choosing an orientation of the real plane (which defines the term ``clockwise'').
+Then we define the action of the complex number $a+ib$ on the vector $\vec v$ as